Separating from your spouse or partner

 If you’ve been married, had a civil union, or lived together for more than 3 years, any property you and your partner own will be shared equally between you.

-Relationship property generally covers things that have financial value (eg insurance payouts, superannuation) and debts.
+Relationship property generally covers things that have financial value (such as insurance payouts, superannuation) and debts.

 Citizens Advice Bureau will give you free legal advice if you’re having problems dividing your property.